- Electrical Safety Procedures

 Electrical work on University premises must be carried out by properly qualified competent persons.
 The Buildings & Property Division must authorise Competent Persons – Licensed Electrical Worker to carry out or supervise electrical work in the University.

-The relevant Senior Executive must approve Competent Persons – Electrical/Electronic Technicians and Competent Persons – Testing and Tagging who are to undertake work in their Faculty/Portfolio.
+The relevant Senior Executive must approve Competent Persons – Electrical/Electronic Technicians and Competent Persons – Testing and Tagging who are to undertake work in their College/Portfolio.